terra-money/docs/docs/dev/spec-market.md

 The Market module calls `k.ReplenishPools()` at the end of every block, which decreases the value of `TerraPoolDelta` (the difference between Terra and Luna pools) depending on `PoolRecoveryPeriod`, $pr$.

 This allows the network to sharply increase spread fees during acute price fluctuations.
-After some time, the spread is automatically returned to normal for long term price changes.
+After some time, the spread automatically returns to normal for long term price changes.

 ## Parameters